 Pros

-- Features a sleek and clean interface
+- Features a clean, modern interface

-- Provides local numbers in 70+ countries
+- Supports local numbers in 70+ countries

-- Includes the same security features across plans
+- Includes strong security features across plans

 Cons

-- Restricts extension dialing to Enterprise accounts
+- Extension dialing is limited to Enterprise accounts

 - Limits meetings to five hours and 150 attendees